New baguette price sparks ire of some in France - 1330 & 95.5 WFIN

 Some customers had mixed reactions to the pricing announcement.

-To Youssef A?tbaila, 39, who just bought a baguette at the boulangerie Les Pyramides in Colombes, a northwestern suburb of Paris, Leclerc “is right” because “everything has become very expensive.”
+To Youssef Aïtbaila, 39, who just bought a baguette at the boulangerie Les Pyramides in Colombes, a northwestern suburb of Paris, Leclerc “is right” because “everything has become very expensive.”

-“It’s always good to be able to give everyone access to a cheap baguette because it’s true that bread has increased a lot,” said Emilie P?r?, 38, a client and mother of one.
+“It’s always good to be able to give everyone access to a cheap baguette because it’s true that bread has increased a lot,” said Emilie Péré, 38, a client and mother of one.

 At the Leclerc store across the street, 30-year-old Justine Grangette wasn’t too thrilled about the decision, insisting that it’s part of Michel-Edouard Leclerc’s “mentality” of cutting prices.
 “Anyway, I will continue to buy from my local baker.”